fractastical/ar/readme.md

 Todo
 ----

+* Move sread into ac.ss, then use sread rather than ar-read (don't forget to delete ar-read after the move is completed)
 * The code currently requires Racket, though a compatibility mode for PLT Scheme would be useful.
 * clean up messy code in io.arc